-The IASB has issued or amended a number of new standards that were not effective at May 31, 2018.
+The IASB has issued or amended a number of new standards that were not effective for the year ending May 31, 2019.
 These standards have not been early adopted in these consolidated financial statements.

 IFRS 7, Financial Instruments Disclosures (effective January 1, 2018) requires new disclosures resulting from the amendments to IFRS 9.